Your pet wants you to read our newsletter. (Then give them a treat.)

 Get involved with your local TNR program

 If you’re interested in helping at a more systemic level, get involved with your local TNR organization.
-They work to spay/neuter and vaccinate feral cats, then return them to the local cat population, preventing future litters.
-Many, like Flatbush Cats in Brooklyn, NYC, host workshops on how to safety trap, neuter, return, and keep tabs on your community cat colonies.
+They work to spay/neuter and vaccinate feral cats, then return them to the local cat population.
+Many, such as Flatbush Cats in Brooklyn, NYCopens in a new tab, host workshops on how to safety trap, neuter, return, and keep tabs on your community cat colonies.

 Volunteer with or donate to your local shelter

 Your local shelters and foster programs could also use direct assistance.
 As nonprofits, they will accept tax-deductible monetary donations, if you’re able.
 Most will also allow you to donate supplies directly.
 Orphan Kitten Clubopens in a new tab, the nonprofit organization Shaw founded, has Amazonopens in a new tab and Chewy Wish Listopens in a new tabs set up for your convenience.
 “I think familiarizing yourself with the kitten rescue landscape in your community will help,” Shaw says.
 “You can share adoptable animals to help them find homes, you can donate supplies, you can help transport — there are a lot of different ways people can volunteer.”

 What should I do if I find a kitten outside?

 With all these kittens being born outdoors, it can be hard to know what to do if you stumble upon a litter.
 It’s not always the right thing to do to just grab the babies and rush to your nearest shelter.
 It depends on the situation in which you find them, as well as a few other factors.